yuegao04/docs/docs/overview.md

 ### Flexible Application and Configuration Management

-Based on the service template, it provides flexible application definition capabilities at the upper layer, while supporting dynamic configuration overwriting and management capabilities in different environment instances of application deployment, reducing the burden of application deployment and management.
+Based on the service template, it provides flexible application definition capabilities at the upper layer, while supporting dynamic configuration overwriting and management capabilities in different environments, reducing the burden of application deployment and management.

 ### Rich Open Source Ecosystem and Extensibility

-The underlying template is based on the Terraform module, and is expanded and enhanced, able to reuse the rich capabilities in the Terraform open source ecosystem to support various resources, while having powerful extensibility, flexibly meeting the different needs of enterprises.
+Built on Terraform, and is able to reuse the rich capabilities in the Terraform open source ecosystem to support various resources, while having powerful extensibility, flexibly meeting the different needs of enterprises.